steveblue/ngus/README.md

 ###Develop ngus

-To watch for changes to typescript and compile on every save, run `tsc --watch` in the project directory.
-NOTE: You may get lots of errors when running this command since there are currently no type definitions for Famo.us Engine, see below.
-The watch should still work even with these errors.
+To watch for changes to typescript and compile on every save, run `gulp watch` or `tsc --watch` in the project directory.
+NOTE 1: You may get `error TS2307:` from the `gulp-typescript` task.
+Disregard for now, this seems to be a bug in gulp-typescript that doesn't effect compilation.

 * Commit changes to a branch, i.e. `feature/gl-textures` or `bug/broken-textures`.